 This is not a sponsored post.
 All products listed in this review were bought by us and all our opinions are strictly ours.
-However, if you end up purchasing products through any of these links, we may end up getting a small commission.
+However, we may get a small commission if you end up purchasing products through any of these links, .

 We did some research to help you choose the right protein bar for your snacking needs.
 We spent over 15 hours researching different products and brands in the Indian market and reading materials to find out what makes a good protein bar.